How a Montessori Education Nurtures Skills for a STEAM-Focused Future

 - Participating in real-world discovery activities

-This Montessori learning through exploration nurtures curiosity, environmental awareness, and a deeper understanding of how the world works.
+Montessori learning through exploration nurtures curiosity, environmental awareness, and a deeper understanding of how the world works.

 2. Technology: Tools for Purposeful Work

-In Montessori STEAM learning, technology is not limited to screens—it includes tools that support meaningful, real-world tasks.
+Montessori STEAM learning, technology is not limited to screens—it includes tools that support meaningful, real-world tasks.

-Children develop foundational computational thinking skills through:
+computational thinking skills through:

 - Practical Life Skills – Using tools like pitchers, tongs, and kitchen materials builds coordination, independence, and problem-solving